First Steps Towards a Runtime Analysis When Starting With a Good Solution: Introduction

 \subsection{Black-Box Complexity and Lower Bounds}

 The results above show that some algorithms can profit considerably from good initial solutions (but many do not).
 This raises the question of how far we can go in this direction, or formulated inversely, what lower bounds on this runtime problem we can provide.
-We shall not go much into detail on this question, but note here that one can define a black-box complexity notion for this problem.
-Informally speaking, the input to this problem is an objective function from a given class of functions and a search point in Hamming distance $D$ from the optimum.
-The unrestricted black-box complexity is the smallest expected number of fitness evaluations that an otherwise unrestricted black-box algorithm performs to find the optimum (of a worst-case input).
+Given an objective function from a given class of functions and a search point at a Hamming distance $D$ from the optimum, one can define the relevant flavor of the unrestricted black-box complexity as the smallest expected number of fitness evaluations that an otherwise unrestricted black-box algorithm performs to find the optimum (of a worst-case input).

-If the class of functions consists of all \onemax-type functions, that is, \onemax and all functions with an isomorphic fitness landscape, then the classic argument via randomized search trees and Yao's minimax principle from~\cite{DrosteJW06}\footnote{This argument can be seen as a formalization of the intuitive argument that there are $\binom{n}{D}$ different solution candidates, each fitness evaluation has up to $n+1$ different answers, hence if the runtime is less than $\log_{n+1} \binom{n}{D}$ then there are two solution candidates that receive the same sequence of answers and hence are indistinguishable.} shows that the black-box complexity is at least $\Omega(\frac{D \log (n/D)}{\log n})$.
-A matching upper bound follows from evaluating random search points until all evaluation results leave only one solution (out of the originally $\binom{n}{D}$ ones) fitting to the evaluations results (this is the classic random guessing strategy of~\cite{erd63}).
-For small $D$, this black-box complexity of order $\Theta(\frac{D \log (n/D)}{\log n})$ is considerably lower than our upper bounds.
+If the class of functions consists of all \onemax-type functions, that is, \onemax and all functions with an isomorphic fitness landscape, we show that the black-box complexity is $\Theta(\log_{1 + \min\{D, n-D\}} \binom{n}{D})$, which is $\Theta(\frac{D \log (n/D)}{\log D})$ assuming $D \le n/2$.
+The lower bound uses the classic argument via randomized search trees and Yao's minimax principle from~\cite{DrosteJW06}, with additional careful considerations for how many different answers one can get for each query.
+The upper bound uses the classic random guessing strategy of~\cite{erd63}, which we show to require at most twice as many evaluations as the lower bound.

+For small $D$, this black-box complexity of order $\Theta(\frac{D \log (n/D)}{\log D})$ is considerably lower than our upper bounds.
 Also, this shows a much larger gap between black-box complexity and EA performance than in the case of random initialization, where the black-box complexity is $\Theta(\frac{n}{\log n})$ and simple EAs have an $O(n \log n)$ performance.